Adhithi-co-uk/react-components/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project will grow with many ready use Typescript based react js components in future.
+Currently available components.

+1. Icon Picker Component (Example implmentation at src/IconPickerExample.tsx)

 ## Available Scripts